BETTER FROM THE VERY BEGINNING OF THE SUPPLY CHAIN

 About 58% of the wool we use is recycled.
 We have also banned wool from sheep exposed to a painful process called mulesing.
 By 2025, 100% of our wool will either be recycled or organic.

 Many of our puffer jackets use down feathers from ducks and geese to keep you warm.
-We have committed to sourcing 100% of our down and feathers more responsibly, to ensure that the animals are treated humanely and do not experience unnecessary harm.
+We have committed to sourcing 100% of our down and feathers alligned with industry's Responsible Standards, to ensure that the animals are treated humanely and do not experience unnecessary harm.
 We get our down from farms that provide enough space for ducks and geese to run around and do not engage in inhumane practices like force-feeding or live-plucking.

 INNOVATING TOWARD THE NEXT GENERATION OF MATERIALS